csiro-mlai/dl_hpc_starter_pack/README.md

 For each model of a task, we define a configuration.
 Hyperparameters, paths, as well as the device configuration can be stored in a configuration file.
 Configurations are in [`YAML` format](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started), e.g., `task/cifar10/config/baseline.yaml`.

-# Innovate via Configuration Files
+# Development via Configuration Files

 ---